 A designer with a background in print and web, Toby used Treehouse to learn how to build an iPhone app.
-Now he’s finding jobs doing app development and also improving his web design skills.
+Now he’s finding jobs doing app development, as well as improving his web design skills.

-I studied typography and graphic design, then worked as a print designer for around 2 years, then started teaching myself XHTML and CSS while working in print.
+I studied typography and graphic design, then worked as a print designer for around 2 years, then started teaching myself HTML and CSS while working in print.
 I've been a web designer about 7 years now.
-I decided I wanted to make an iphone app about 2 years ago, and started to learn ios development with a few huge door stopper books.
-I managed to release a street dance app by copy and pasting and finding tutorials with the basics of what I needed, it really was cobbled together and by the time I'd finished with it, I hadn't a clue how I had built it, if at the time if you'd asked me to explain how I'd done it, I wouldn't have been able to tell you...
-I took a step back from learning ios for over a year, as I was finding it to tough to learn... then I found treehouse.
+I decided I wanted to make an iPhone app about 2 years ago, and started to learn iOS development with a few huge door stopper books.
+I managed to release a street dance app by copy and pasting and finding tutorials with the basics of what I needed, it really was cobbled together and by the time I'd finished with it, I hadn't a clue how I had built it, if at the time if you'd asked me to explain how I'd done it, I wouldn't have been able to tell you.
+So I took a step back from learning iOS for over a year, as I was finding it too tough to learn, until I found Treehouse.

-Pretty much the treehouse videos I watched, explained things in such a way, that all the concepts i'd be trying to teach myself through various books, actually started to make sense.
-Watching the treehouse videos, I was having little "Ahaaa, that makes sense!" moments, the videos are broken down into just the right amount to be able to absorb, without getting to frustrated.
+Pretty much the Treehouse videos I watched, explained things in such a way, that all the concepts I'd been trying to teach myself through various books, actually started to make sense.
+While watching the Treehouse videos, I was having little "Ahaaa, that makes sense!" moments.
+The videos are broken down into just the right amount to be able to absorb, without getting too frustrated.

-I'm now being asked about potential app development from various people, and I now can offer responsive web design as part of my design services... this is massively important as responsive design is the big thing now, and every site i've been asked to design in the past year has required it to be responsive, so I can now confidently offer people that service too.
+I'm now being asked about potential app development from various people and can offer responsive web design as part of my design services.
+This is massively important as responsive design is the big thing now, and every site I've been asked to design in the past year has required it to be responsive, so I can now confidently offer people that service too.